 This is the affiliate program for our feminine WordPress themes.
 As a Beautiful Dawn Designs affiliate, you’ll earn a 30% commission for every customer that you refer to our shop.

 Our cookies are good for 60 days, and there is no minimum required for payout.

 A great way to earn extra money with our affiliate program is by including our themes (and your affiliate link) in a blog post teaching others how to start their own blog.

 7. Rakuten Marketing

 Rakuten Marketing (formally known as LinkShare) has been voted as the number 1 affiliate marketing network.
-Rakuten Marketing has thousands of programs to choose from (such as Macy’s, Sephora, and Walmart).
-Click here to access the affiliate registration form.
+Rakuten Marketing has thousands of programs to choose from.
+Here are a few to get you started: